mattermost/docs/source/scale/high-availability-cluster.rst

 .. note::

   - Ensure that server log files are being created.
-You can find more on working with Mattermost logs `here </install/troubleshooting.html#review-mattermost-logs>`__.
+You can find more on working with Mattermost logs :ref:`here <install/troubleshooting:review mattermost logs>`.
   - When investigating and replicating issues, we recommend opening **System Console > Environment > Logging** and setting **File Log Level** to **DEBUG** for more complete logs.
 Make sure to revert to **INFO** after troubleshooting to save disk space.
   - Each server has its own server log file, so make sure to provide server logs for all servers in your High Availability cluster.